docker/attest/README.md

     rewrite: docker.io/library/$1
 ```

-Above, the first rule means that any repository matching the `pattern` regex maps to the policy with the `id` field set to `docker-official-images`.
-The second rule means that any repository matching the `pattern` regex is _rewritten_ using the `rewrite` field.
+As before, any repository in the `docker.io/library` namespace will be evaluated against the policy in `doi/policy.rego`.
+The second rule will rewrite any repository in the `public.ecr.aws/docker/library` namespace to `docker.io/library`.
 This means two things:

 1. The rules are evaluated again using the rewritten repository name until a policy is found (in this case the first rule will match); and
 2. The rewritten name is passed into the actual policy when it is evaluated.